vitwit/playbooks/README.md

 validator_name=val
 fullnode_name=ful
 ```
-3. In the faucet-config.j2 file present in the templates change the denom to the one specified in the inventory
+3. In the faucet-config.j2 file present in the templates, change the denom to the one specified in the inventory.
 ```
 {
                 amount: [